 Incentives to improve biosecurity in trade

 Import substitution is very closely linked to biosecurity risks as imported, woody-plant material represents one of the higher risk pest and disease pathways.
-The development of an industry/government nursery investment / incentive biosecurity scheme would enable improved UK infrastructure, training, skills to increase in-country production and economic growth whilst reducing biosecurity risks.
+We continue to call for development of an industry/Government nursery investment / incentive biosecurity scheme.
+This would enable improved UK infrastructure, training, skills to increase in-country production and economic growth whilst reducing biosecurity risks.

 We are working with Defra and the wider industry to utilise the opportunity of changing plant health regulations to increase public awareness of plant health and biosecurity risks to ensure the public understands their responsibility and drive cultural change.